This article covers FAQs about the subscription billing model, which charges new members when they join and monthly on that same date.

 For example, if you add a merch item to a tier on 15 May, an existing member with a billing date of the 20th would make their eligible payments on 20 May and 20 June, and earn the item with their third payment on 20 July.
 Learn more about Merch eligibility.

 How is running a special offer impacted by subscription billing?

 There are no changes to special offers.
 You can continue to run these as normal.

-I’m on subscription billing and my patron can’t edit their currency.
+I’m on subscription billing, and my member can’t edit their currency.
 How can they do so?

-Currency editing is currently not available on subscription billing, but will be available by the end of 2022.
-If you’re on subscription billing and have a patron who wants to change the currency they pay in, please have them cancel and sign up again in their desired currency.
+Currency editing is currently not available on subscription billing but will be available by the end of 2022.
+If you’re on subscription billing and have a member who wants to change the currency they pay in, please have them cancel and sign up again in their desired currency.

-How will I track the billing date for my new patrons?
+How will I track the billing date for my new members?

-Patron Relationship Manager will continue to be the source of truth for patron information.
-To identify whether a patron is on subscription billing, enable the custom column Next Charge Date in Relationship Manager.
+The Relationship Manager will continue to be the source of truth for member information.
+To identify whether a member is on subscription billing, enable the custom column Next Charge Date in Relationship Manager.
 This will help you identify benefit eligibility and appears as a column in the CSV download.

 I rely on the API to deliver my benefits.
 Is the API supported on this billing model?